 North Carolina Naturalization Lawyer

 After an immigrant has legally resided in the United States for a number of years, they may decide that they want to become a U.S. citizen.
 The process of switching from lawful permanent resident (LPR) to citizen is known as the naturalization process.
 An LPR must meet several different requirements to be eligible for naturalized citizenship.
-They must:

 - Be 18 or older